yaobinwen/Web-Dev-Bird-Eye/Tutorial.md

 In order to change the web page dynamically, there must be a way for JavaScript to manipulate the content or style of a web page. **Document Object Model (DOM)** was therefore developed to meet this goal.
 DOM represents the HTML document in a "tree" structure [4].
 It also provides APIs to access this tree structure.
 JavaScript can call these APIs to manipulate the tree, hence the web page content.
 See [4] for more details.

-## The Three Major Components of Front-end Development
+## The Three Major Technologies of Front-end Development

 So far, the three major technologies to develop the front-end have all emerged: